pascallaliberte/sharpen.page/_posts/2020-09-18-via-negativa-inverse-freelancing-advice.md

 > Avoid **working for dead-end clients**.

-Or how about a little symmetry.
 You want clients to recommend you?
+How about a little symmetry:

-> Avoid working for clients that **you wouldn't recommend to other freelancers**.
+> Avoid working for clients that **you wouldn't recommend to other freelancers in return**.

 "Find clients that match your values" sounds sophisticated.
 But you might get a client that matches your values, but does something you despise.
 Instead, how about this one:

 > Avoid working with **clients who value something you oppose**.

 Should you play it safe or should you take some risks?
-We're back to the avoiding stupidity statement:

 > Avoid risking stuff that could lead to your ruin.